omidheshmatinia/RippleValidatorEditText/README.md

  - accept more parameter from attr
  - cleaning the code
  - adding enums to style for android related attributes
+ - add validators wiki to readme file
+ - make a few samples

 # Developed By